Stepan Chernovetskyi: Biography

-Stepan was born in Tbilisi on October 28, 1978.
+Chernovetskyi was born in Tbilisi on 28 October 1978.

 In 2003, he graduated from the Faculty of Law of Taras Shevchenko National University of Kyiv.

 Business

-In 1997, Stepan started working as a customer service manager at Pravex-Bank, established by his father Leonid Chernovetskyi, and then headed various departments of the bank, including the Main Department of the branch network.
+In 1997, Chernovetskyi started working as a customer service manager at Pravex-Bank, established by his father Leonid Chernovetskyi, and then headed various departments of the bank, including the Main Department of the branch network.

-Until 2006, Stepan was the bank's senior vice president.
+Until 2006, Chernovetskyi Jr. was the bank's senior vice president.
 In May 2006, he became the president of the Supervisory Board of Pravex Bank.

 The shareholders decided to sell the bank in 2007.
-Stepan Chernovetskyi negotiated the deal with an Italian banking group Intesa Sanpaolo.
+Chernovetskyi negotiated the deal with an Italian banking group Intesa Sanpaolo.
 In February 2008, Pravex Bank was sold for $750 million.
-In September 2008, at the shareholders' meeting, it was decided that Stepan would resign as the head of the bank's supervisory board.
+In September 2008, at the shareholders' meeting, it was decided that Chernovetskyi would resign as the head of the bank's supervisory board.

-In early 2021, Stepan Chernovetskyi became the owner of a company that financed the construction of three residential complexes in Kyiv – Asset Management Company “Valprim”.
+In early 2021, Stepan Chernovetskyi became the owner of a company that financed the construction of three residential complexes in Kyiv – Asset Management Company "Valprim".

 CIG

-Stepan Chernovetskyi is the owner and president of Chernovetskyi Investment Group (CIG), a company founded in 2013 specializing in the investments in IT-projects, e-commerce, infrastructure, healthcare, agricultural sector.
+Chernovetskyi is the owner and president of Chernovetskyi Investment Group (CIG), a company founded in 2013 specializing in the investments in IT-projects, e-commerce, infrastructure, healthcare, and agricultural sector.

 As of September 2018, CIG is one of the largest investment companies in Eastern Europe with an investment potential of over $100 million.

-"СIG’s goal is to contribute to the creation of the technological world.
-We are looking for the new projects that can significantly change the situation in the areas of infrastructure, healthcare, and agriculture.
-We are looking for people who are ready to work on the projects that are changing our lives," says Stepan Chernovetskyi.
-According to Stepan, the opportunities that Ukraine offers in the technological sector are underestimated.

 The company has more than 30 projects in seven countries.
 The fund's portfolio includes Ukrainian IT companies Doc.ua, Softcube and Zakaz.ua.

 In 2017, CIG invested in InnerChef (India), a delivery service of ready meals, and in a startup Kray Technologies (Ukraine), a manufacturer of industrial drones for agricultural enterprises.

-A significant part of CIG's investments is concentrated in Ukraine.
-Chernovetskyi declares his devotion to the so-called "IT-patriotism": "My fund and I are contributing to the development of the IT and technological sectors in Ukraine.
-I want the best Ukrainian talents to stay in Ukraine, transform their ideas into businesses and manage them from Ukraine».

-In Forbes Ukraine’s ranking “10 Venture Capital Funds” CIG ranks 9th with the fund’s size of $100 million.
+In Forbes Ukraine's ranking "10 Venture Capital Funds" CIG ranks 9th with the fund’s size of $100 million.

-In Forbes Ukraine’s “Top 20 Wealthiest Ukrainians 2022”, Stepan Chernovetskyi ranks 18th, with an estimated fortune of $350 million.
+In Forbes Ukraine's "Top 20 Wealthiest Ukrainians 2022", Chernovetskyi ranked 18th, with an estimated fortune of $350 million.
 In the Top 100 Wealthiest Ukrainians 2021 published by Novoye Vremya, he ranks 32nd, with an estimated fortune of $346 million.

-Korrespondent magazine in its ranking The Wealthiest 2021, estimated the wealth of Stepan Chernovetskyi at $132 million.
+Korrespondent magazine in its ranking The Wealthiest 2021, estimated the wealth of Chernovetskyi at $132 million.

-In 2021 Forbes Ukraine’s “Top 100 Wealthiest Businessmen” ranked Stepan 13th with an estimated fortune of $545 million.
+In 2021 Forbes Ukraine's "Top 100 Wealthiest Businessmen" ranked Chernovetskyi 13th with an estimated fortune of $545 million.